We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 Some of Notion’s key features and benefits include:

-• You can manage all customer documents in one place
+• The ability to manage all customer documents in one place

 • An AI assistant to fill in tables and supply real-time insights